turingschool/curriculum/source/topics/performance/caching_data.markdown

 One small note: you may notice that we've added `comment_` to the front of our key.
 This is because we have a `total_word_count` for both articles and comments.
-The keys in a hash much be unique.
+The keys in a hash must be unique.

 #### Cache Data Must Be Simple